Nabla7/TOg-State-Machines-and-Computability/README.md

  - In the limit of precision a fixed parameter transformer is Turing complete.

+- perez is cited here https://arxiv.org/abs/1906.06755 Theoretical Limitations of Self-Attention in Neural Sequence Models:
+  - > Theoretical study of transformers was initiate by Perez et al. (2019), who theoretically studied the ability of Seq2Seq transformers to emulate the computation of Turing machines.
+   - > A related, though different, strand of research has investigated the power of neural networks to model Turing machines.
+A classical result (Siegelman and Sontag, 1995) states that—given unlimited computation time—recurrent networks can emulate the computation of Turing machines.
+Very recently, Perez et al. (2019) have shown the same result for both (argmax-attention) Transformers and Neural GPUs.
+The crucial difference between these studies and studies of language recognition is that, in these studies, the networks are allowed to perform unbounded recurrent computations, arbitrarily longer than the input length.

 ### Summary again :

 - Computational Power Without External Memory: